karlosthehat/Tesla-VIN-checker/README.md

 *I take no responsibility for anything that may happen as a result of using this script.
 Use at your own risk.

+*Tesla is good at recognising bots, hence the need to run this in a visible browser.
+I am working on a way to run this headless (especially on a headless Raspberry Pi), but as of yet have not had any luck getting past the bot-checker.
+Watch this space!
+Also, I have found it is easiest to install this on a Raspberry Pi.
+It IS possible on any other platform, but involves so many steps (installing Python, web drivers etc) that it isn't really worth the hassle.
+TBC.

 Enjoy!

 Karlos22